wacuuu/workload-collocation-agent/docs/score_algorithm.rst

 There are few limitations of our solution, which depending on usage can constitute a problem:

-- requires automatic method of assigning tasks to workloads
+- requires automatic method of assigning tasks to workloads (in Kubernetes terms, requires to use controlles like StatefulSet and Deployments to organize individual pods in abstract application/workload)
-- we support only workloads with defined CPU/MEM requirements,
+- we support only workloads with defined CPU/MEM requirements (in Kubernetes terms Kubernetes resourcse requiresments for CPU and memory must be specified),
-- our method of estimating WSS (working set size) uses /proc/{pid}/smaps kernel API, which may have non negligible overhead (the overhead is tried to be mitigated by long sampling and resets interval - 60s/15minutes),
+- our method of estimating WSS (working set size) uses /proc/{pid}/smaps kernel API, which may have non negligible overhead (the overhead is tried to be mitigated by long sampling and resets interval - 60s/15minutes) and it can significant overestimate hot size when used with huge pages (including THP) - was tested only without explicit huge pages with THP disabled,
-- not detecting workloads where all workloads tasks are short-lived.
+- not detecting (ignorees) workloads where all workloads tasks are short-lived (or containers are unstable thus restaring again and again).

 Ignoring tasks first N minutes of execution
 ###########################################